gaslight/posts/posts/2013-10-29-beginners-mind.md

 > when studying a subject, even when studying at an advanced level, just
 > as a beginner in that subject would.

-When you focus on a particular industry or niche, you lose the beginer's mind.
+When you focus on a particular industry or niche, you lose the beginner's mind.
 You lose the ability to have a clear head.
 You're carrying the baggage of existing limitations, workflows, processes or vendors.
 "In the beginner's mind there are many possibilities, in the expert's mind there are few."